barrylof/manual/README.md

 #define COLOR_ORDER GRB
 CRGB leds[NUM_LEDS];
 ```
-Now let's make sure the rest of our inputs and outputs are defined in arduino as well
+Now let's make sure the rest of our inputs and outputs are defined in arduino as well. (make sure that this step's and the previous step's code is written before the `void setup(){}` code

 ```C
 #include <elapsedMillis.h>